 - Completed Certificate Program Application - Non-refundable \$25 application fee.
-The fee is waived if the online application for admission is submitted. - Official high school transcript or GED certificate or Official college/university transcripts - Letter of Intent (typewritten) stating: - 1) which certificate you would like to earn and why you selected that program - 2) what you personally hope to accomplish during this program3) why you have chosen to attend Dallas Baptist University - 3) why you have chosen to atte - Minimum 2.5 GPA - Current professional resume - Successfully complete all certificate course prerequisites - Evidence of sound moral character and compatibility with DBU's mission
+The fee is waived if the online application for admission is submitted. - Official high school transcript or GED certificate or Official college/university transcripts - Letter of Intent (typewritten) stating: - 1) which certificate you would like to earn and why you selected that program - 2) what you personally hope to accomplish during this program - 3) why you have chosen to attend Dallas Baptist University - Minimum 2.5 GPA - Current professional resume - Successfully complete all certificate course prerequisites - Evidence of sound moral character and compatibility with DBU's mission